Skip to content

 Apply Now

-A candidate may apply if he or she:
+A candidate may apply for support if he or she:

-2. Has either an MD or DO degree
+2. Has either an MD, DO, or equivalent degree

-4. Has a faculty rank no higher than Assistant Professor
+3. If faculty, has a rank no higher than Assistant Professor

-Awardees will be expected to present their research finding at an oral plenary session at the national PES meeting at the conclusion of the granting period.
-PES will also request that awardees indicated acknowledgement of funding from the PES and provide copies of all manuscripts generated from work supported by the PES grant as well as information about awardees’ future academic appointments and subsequent grant awards for 5 years following completion of the PES award.
+Awardees will be expected to present their research findings at the national PES meeting at the conclusion of the granting period.
+PES will also request that awardees acknowledge funding from the PES and provide copies of all manuscripts generated from work supported by the PES grant.
+If requested, awardees will provide subsequent academic appointments and grant awards.

-The award is up to $50k for one year.
-The exact amount of funding for each review cycle will be determined by the Awards Committee depending on the amount of available funds at the time of review of the application.
+The award is up to a maximum of $50,000 total costs for one year.
+However, the amount is often less.
+The exact amount of funding for each review cycle will be determined by PES and may vary depending on multiple factors including the available funds at the time of review of the application.
+A maximum of 10% of the total award may be applied to institutional direct costs.

 General Instructions for Application

-Applications will need to be submitted online through the PES website.
+Applications must be submitted online through the PES website.
 An applicant must be a member of the PES (dues paid for the current year) to be able to access the application.
-Applicants will then be directed to register.
-This will allow initiation of the application process and enable returning to finish different sections at a later time using the registration log-in.

-• Proposals should address where applicable, equitable numbers of male and female participants; as well as what efforts will be made to recruit research participants from historically under-represented communities – Black, Indigenous and People of Color (BiPOC), and/or individuals of Latinx descent.
+• Proposals should address, where applicable, equitable numbers of male and female participants and efforts made to recruit research participants from historically under- represented communities.

-• Proposals should describe a new, high-impact, collaborative, experimental, and/or sustainable approach to questions of EDI affecting pediatric endocrinology and its community, i.e. focus on:
+• Proposals should describe a novel, experimental, and/or sustainable approach to disparities in care/outcomes and the causes of those disparities that affect pediatric endocrinology and its community.
+Collaborative projects are encouraged.

-• Impact: Proposals will (1) detail the expected difference(s) the project will make on the issues addressed, the audience(s) it will serve, and the number of people it will affect.
+• Proposals should detail the expected difference(s) the project will make on the issues addressed in the grant, the audience(s) it will serve, and the number of people it will affect.

-Parts 3 and 4 under the Applicant Section should include a description of the Candidate’s Background, Goals and Objectives, the Career Development Plan, a Research Plan, Bibliography, and a detailed Budget and Budget Justification.
+The application must include a description of the Candidate’s Background, Goals and Objectives, the Career Development Plan, a Research Plan, and a detailed Budget and Budget Justification.

-• The Candidate’s Background, Goals and Objectives (up to 1 page) must describe the candidate’s commitment to an academic career, discuss prior training and research experience and how this relates to the goals and objectives of the candidate, provide evidence of the candidate’s potential to develop into an independent investigator, and describe the short-term and long-term goals and objectives of the candidate.
+• The Candidate’s Goals and Objectives (up to 1 page) should describe the candidate’s commitment to an academic career, discuss prior training and research experience, and how this relates to the goals and objectives of the candidate.

-• The Research Plan (up to 5 pages not including the Bibliography) must have intrinsic research importance and serve as a suitable vehicle for learning the theories, methodologies, and conceptualizations necessary to become an independent investigator.
-The Research Plan should be formatted as follows: Specific Aims, Significance, Innovation and Approach (to include preliminary data, study design, methods, analytical plan with a power statement, and pitfalls and alternative strategies).
+• The Research Plan (up to 5 pages not including the Bibliography) must have intrinsic research importance and must be formatted as follows: Specific Aims, Significance, Innovation and Approach (including preliminary data, study design, methods, analytical plan with a power/sample size statement if appropriate, pitfalls and alternative strategies).

 The application should be in Arial 11 font with at least 0.5 inch margins.

-If the application includes the use of human subjects or animals, please provide documentation at the time of application submission that the protocol has been submitted for Human Subjects or IACUC approval.
-Human Subjects or IACUC approval must be provided before an award can be made to the institution.
+If the application includes the use of human subjects or animals, Human Subjects or IACUC approval must be provided before an award can be made to the institution.

 General Scoring of Applications